 The Louisiana State Mineral Board, or LSMB, is disputing our royalty payments to the State of Louisiana resulting from the sale of oil under fixed price contracts.
 The LSMB maintains that we paid approximately \$1,400,000 less in royalties under the fixed price contracts than the royalties we would have had to pay had we sold the oil at prevailing market rates.
 We denied any liability to the LSMB for underpayment of royalties and have maintained that we were entitled to enter into the fixed price contracts with unrelated third parties and pay royalties based upon the sales proceeds from those contracts.
 We have met with the Attorney General on several occasions and recently reached a mutual settlement.
-The settlement requires us to pay \$250,000, which has been accrued in accounts payable and accrued liabilities in the accompanying consolidated balance sheets and all future royalties will be paid at market price, regardless of the presence of fixed price contracts.
+In accordance with the settlement, we paid \$250,000 during the second quarter of 2008, all of which was previously accrued in accounts payable and accrued liabilities in the accompanying consolidated balance sheets.
+Under the settlement, all future royalties will be paid at market price, regardless of the presence of fixed price contracts.
 The settlement was approved during the LSMB's February 2008 session and executed on April 1, 2008, effectively closing the matter.